Justices Reject Bid for New Trial on Teenage Murder

 Attorneys from the Washington, D.C., law firm Mayer Brown petitioned the U.S. Supreme Court to take up Weaver’s case.
 They noted they are also fighting the trial judge’s decision to close the courtroom to the public during jury empanelment, a process that took two days.

-“We’re confident that the court will say that trials cannot be conducted in secret,” Mayer Brown attorney Michael Greenberg said earlier this year .
+“We’re confident that the court will say that trials cannot be conducted in secret,” Mayer Brown attorney Michael Kimberly said earlier this year .

 The justices agreed in January to take up the case.